jmuozan/Grasshopper_Animations_into_Keyshot/README.md

 - Grasshopper plug-in for Rhino 3D (If you're checking this documentation probably you already know about it)
 - Blender: An open source 3d software.
 You can download from [here](https://www.blender.org/).
 (I'm using version 4.0 on MacOS Sonoma)
-- Keyshot: Rendering engine, I'm using version 11.0
+- Keyshot: Rendering engine, I'm using version 11.3.3 in my tests.
+There should be no problem with the versions as long as it accepts alembic (.abc) files

 ### Understanding Grasshopper Animations